Step 0: Introductions that are in the listed category

 If your chemical is on the Inventory with a defined scope of assessment

-- continue with this guide to work out your introduction category – go to Step 1: Introductions that cannot be exempted or reported
+- continue with this guide to work out your introduction category – proceed to Step 1: Introductions that cannot be exempted or reported

 - apply to vary the Inventory terms of listing (to change the parameters of the defined scope of assessment for that chemical's listing) and receive approval – fee applies